will62794/will62794.github.io/_posts/2025-05-13-simple-serializable-snapshot-isolation.md

 Their approach raises the question of how different classic SI is from write-snapshot isolation in terms of histories that are allowed or proscribed.
 Intuitively, it doesn't seem that there would be something inherently more restrictive about the prevention of read-write conflicts vs. write-write conflicts.

 They compare the concurrency level offered by a centralized, lock-free implementation of write-snapshot isolation with that of [standard snapshot isolation implementation](https://dl.acm.org/doi/10.1109/DSNW.2011.5958809).
-They implemented both snapshot isolation and write-snapshot isolation in HBase to test this.
+They implemented both snapshot isolation and write-snapshot isolation in HBase (an open-source clone of [BigTable](https://static.googleusercontent.com/media/research.google.com/en//archive/bigtable-osdi06.pdf)) to test this.
 Overall, they test with both normally distributed and zipfian (modeling case where some items are extremely popular) workloads, and find that essentially there is minimal performance difference between the two, at least for these (somewhat artificial) workloads.

 <!-- ## Comparison with Other Approahces -->